El Escorial: Conception and design

 The Temple of Solomon design, if indeed it was the basis for El Escorial, was extensively modified to accommodate the additional functions Philip II intended the building to serve.
 Besides being a monastery, El Escorial is also a pantheon, a basilica, a convent, a school, a library, and a royal palace.
 All these functional demands resulted in a doubling of the building's size from the time of its original conception.

 Built primarily from locally quarried gray granite, square and sparsely ornamented, El Escorial is austere, even forbidding, in its outward appearance, seemingly more like a fortress than a monastery or palace.
 It takes the form of a gigantic quadrangle, approximately 224 by 153 m, which encloses a series of intersecting passageways and courtyards.
 At each of the four corners is a square tower surmounted by a spire, and, near the center of the complex (and taller than the rest), rise the pointed belfries and round dome of the basilica.
 Philip's instructions to Juan Bautista de Toledo were simple and clear, directing that the architects should produce "simplicity in the construction, severity in the whole, nobility without arrogance, majesty without ostentation."

 Aside from its explicit purposes, the complex is also an enormous storehouse of art.
 In it are displayed masterworks by Titian, Tintoretto, Benvenuto Cellini, El Greco, Velázquez, Rogier van der Weyden, Paolo Veronese, Bernini, Alonso Cano, José de Ribera, Claudio Coello, and others.
-Giambattista Castello designed the magnificent main staircase.
+Giambattista Castello designed the main staircase.
 The library contains thousands of priceless manuscripts: for example, the collection of the sultan Zidan Abu Maali, who ruled Morocco from 1603 to 1627, is housed here.